davidcava/privoxy-dsm/README.md

 # privoxy-dsm
-Privoxy package for Synology DSM 6
+Scripts and configuration files to generate Privoxy packages for Synology DSM 6

 # Installation
 Download the spk for your architecture from the release section, then install using Synology Package Center button _Manual Install_.
 See  architectures on [Synology knowledge base](https://www.synology.com/en-us/knowledgebase/DSM/tutorial/General/What_kind_of_CPU_does_my_NAS_have).